 Stay tuned.
 On the next post on Take Me to the World I’ll share some of the life lessons I came across while visiting The Prado.

-Disclaimer: Context Tours offered me a complimentary tour of The Prado Museum.
-Links within this post are for informational purposes only.
+Context Tours offered me a complimentary tour of The Prado Museum, which included admission.
 All opinions within this post are my own.